-To activate a deferred application, the applicant must notify the Office of Admissions, in writing, at least 30 days prior to the semester for which he or she desires to enroll.
-The deferred applicant must meet current admission and/or degree requirements adopted since original application may be required as well.
-The applicant is required to update any changes to the original application, and update materials on file to reflect his or her work or study since the time of their original application, including updated:
+To activate a deferred application, applicants must notify the Office of Admissions, in writing, at least 30 days prior to the semester for which they desire to enroll.
+The deferred applicants must meet current admission and/or degree requirements adopted since their original application.
+Applicants are required to update any changes to the original application, and to update materials on file to reflect their work or study since the time of their original application, including:

-- Personal Statement "A" explaining how their current goals coincide with study at the University; - Official transcripts reflecting any academic work completed since the original submission; - 3.
+- 1. Personal Statement "A" explaining how their current goals coincide with study at the University; - 2.
+Official transcripts reflecting any academic work completed since the original submission; - 3.
 Acknowledgement of applicant terms; - 4.
 Interviews, as applicable.